 Score: 5

 The measure is applicable to all US residential and light commercial buildings with forced-air distribution systems, independent of the location.
+Based on the 2020 Residential Appliance Saturation Survey, 40% of CT single family households used forced air heating systems or central air conditioning.

-A 2018 DOE Meta Study indicates that at least 50 to 65% of households in different US regions experience airflow-related faults in the distribution system – in addition to most homes experiencing some level of duct leakage.
+A 2018 DOE Meta Study (DOE2018) indicates that at least 50 to 65% of households in different US regions experience airflow-related faults in the distribution system – in addition to most homes experiencing some level of duct leakage.